Giovanni Pierluigi da Palestrina: Reputation

 Palestrina was extremely famous in his day, and if anything, his reputation and influence increased after his death.
 J.S.
 Bach studied and hand-copied Palestrina's first book of Masses, and in 1742 wrote his own adaptation of the Kyrie and Gloria of the Missa sine nomine.
 Felix Mendelssohn placed him in the pantheon of the greatest musicians, writing, "I always get upset when some praise only Beethoven, others only Palestrina and still others only Mozart or Bach.
-All four of them, I say, or none at all.".
+All four of them, I say, or none at all."

-Conservative music of the Roman school continued to be written in Palestrina's style (which in the 17th century came to be known as the prima pratica) by such students of his as Giovanni Maria Nanino, Ruggiero Giovanelli, Arcangelo Crivelli, Teofilo Gargari, Francesco Soriano, and Gregorio Allegri.
+Conservative music of the Roman school continued to be written in Palestrina's style (which in the 17th century came to be known as the prima prattica) by such students of his as Giovanni Maria Nanino, Ruggiero Giovanelli, Arcangelo Crivelli, Teofilo Gargari, Francesco Soriano, and Gregorio Allegri.
 As late as the 1750s, Palestrina's style was still the reference for composers working in the motet form, as can be seen by Francesco Barsanti's Sei Antifones 'in the style of Palestrina' (c.
 1750; published by [Peter] Welcker, c.
 1762).

 Much research on Palestrina was done in the 19th century by Giuseppe Baini, who published a monograph in 1828 which made Palestrina famous again and reinforced the already existing legend that he was the "Saviour of Church Music" during the reforms of the Council of Trent.

 20th and 21st century scholarship by and large retains the view that Palestrina was a strong and refined composer whose music represents a summit of technical perfection.
 Contemporary analysis highlighted the modern qualities in the compositions of Palestrina such as research of color and sonority, use of sonic grouping in large-scale setting, interest in vertical as well as horizontal organization, studied attention to text setting.
 These unique characteristics, together with effortless delivery and an indefinable "otherness", constitute to this day the attraction of Palestrina's work.

+The opera Palestrina by Hans Pfitzner depicts Palestrina working to preserve polyphony during the Council of Trent.

 The Cagliari music conservatory in Cagliari, Italy is named in his honor.

 In 2009 a film about the composer was produced by German television ZDF/Arte.
 Title: Palestrina - Prince of Music, directed by Georg Brintrup.